 WENO schemes have been widely used in applications.
-Some of the examples include dynamical response of a stellar atmosphere to pressure perturbations [13]; shock vortex interactions and other gas dynamics problems [17], [18]; incompressible flow problems [47]; Hamilton-Jacobi equations [21]; magneto-hydrodynamics [24]; underwater blast-wave focusing [28]; the composite schemes and shallow water equations [29], [30], real gas computations [32], wave propagation using Fey's method of transport [33]; etc.
+Some of the examples include dynamical response of a stellar atmosphere to pressure perturbations (Del Zanna et al., 1998); shock vortex interactions and other gas dynamics problems (Grasso and Pirozzoli, 2000a,b); incompressible flow problems (Yang et al., 1998); Hamilton-Jacobi equations (Jiang and Peng, 2000); magneto-hydrodynamics (Jiang and Wu, 1999); underwater blast-wave focusing (Liang and Chen, 1999); the composite schemes and shallow water equations (Liska and Wendroff, 1998, 1999), real gas computations (Montarnal and Shu, 1999), wave propagation using Fey's method of transport (Noelle, 2000); etc.

 Discontinuous Galerkin (DG) methods are a class of finite element methods using completely discontinuous basis functions, which are usually chosen as piecewise polynomials.
-Since the basis functions can be completely discontinuous, these methods have the flexibility which is not shared by typical finite element methods, such as the allowance of arbitrary triangulation with hanging nodes, complete freedom in changing the polynomial degrees in each element independent of that in the neighbors (p adaptivity), and extremely local data structure (elements only communicate with immediate neighbors regardless of the order of accuracy of the scheme) and the resulting embarrassingly high parallel efficiency (usually more than 99% for a fixed mesh, and more than 80% for a dynamic load balancing with adaptive meshes which change often during time evolution), see, e.g. [4].
-A very good example to illustrate the capability of the discontinuous Galerkin method in h-p adaptivity, efficiency in parallel dynamic load balancing, and excellent resolution properties is the recent successful simulation of the Rayleigh-Taylor flow instabilities in [36].
+Since the basis functions can be completely discontinuous, these methods have the flexibility which is not shared by typical finite element methods, such as the allowance of arbitrary triangulation with hanging nodes, complete freedom in changing the polynomial degrees in each element independent of that in the neighbors (p adaptivity), and extremely local data structure (elements only communicate with immediate neighbors regardless of the order of accuracy of the scheme) and the resulting embarrassingly high parallel efficiency (usually more than 99% for a fixed mesh, and more than 80% for a dynamic load balancing with adaptive meshes which change often during time evolution), see, e.g. Biswas et al. (1994).
+A very good example to illustrate the capability of the DG method in h-p adaptivity, efficiency in parallel dynamic load balancing, and excellent resolution properties is the recent successful simulation of the Rayleigh-Taylor flow instabilities in Remacle et al. (2001).

-The first discontinuous Galerkin method was introduced in 1973 by Reed and Hill [35], in the framework of neutron transport, i.e. a time independent linear hyperbolic equation.
-A major development of the DG method is carried out by Cockburn et al. in a series of papers [6, 7, 8, 9], in which they have established a framework to easily solve nonlinear time dependent problems, such as the Euler equations (1.1.1), using explicit, nonlinearly stable high order Runge-Kutta time discretizations [43] (see section 2) and DG discretization in space with exact or approximate Riemann solvers as interface fluxes and total variation bounded (TVB) nonlinear limiters to achieve non-oscillatory properties for strong shocks.
+The first DG method was introduced in 1973 by Reed and Hill (Reed and Hill, 1973), in the framework of neutron transport, i.e. a time independent linear hyperbolic equation.
+A major development of the DG method is carried out by Cockburn et al. in a series of papers (Cockburn and Shu, 1989, 1998a; Cockburn et al., 1989, 1990), in which they have established a framework to easily solve non-linear time-dependent problems, such as the Euler Eq.
+(1.1), using explicit, non-linearly stable high order Runge-Kutta time discretizations (Shu and Osher, 1988) (see "Time discretizations" section) and DG discretization in space with exact or approximate Riemann solvers as interface fluxes and total variation bounded (TVB) non-linear limiters (See Shu, 1987) to achieve non-oscillatory properties for strong shocks.

 The DG method has found rapid applications in such diverse areas as aeroacoustics, electro-magnetism, gas dynamics, granular flows, magneto-hydrodynamics, meteorology, modeling of shallow water, oceanography, oil recovery simulation, semiconductor device simulation, transport of contaminant in porous media, turbomachinery, turbulent flows, viscoelastic flows and weather forecasting, among many others.
-For more details, we refer to the survey paper [12], and other papers in that Springer volume, which contains the conference proceedings of the First International Symposium on Discontinuous Galerkin Methods held at Newport, Rhode Island in 1999.
-The extensive review paper [11] is also a good reference for many details.
+For more details, we refer to the survey paper Cockburn et al. (2000), and other papers in that Springer volume, which contains the conference proceedings of the First International Symposium on DG Methods held at Newport, Rhode Island in 1999.
+The extensive review paper Cockburn and Shu (2001) is also a good reference for many details.